Cookies Policy

 Inspiring heritage and nature

-Porto is a city with a unique historic landscape, having been recognized as Europe's Best Destination in 2012, 2014, and 2017, and the World's Leading City Destination in 2022 by the World Travel Awards.
-It is home to two UNESCO World Heritage sites, the Porto Historic Centre and the Douro Wine Region.
+Porto is a city with a unique historic landscape, being home to two UNESCO World Heritage sites, the Porto Historic Centre and the Douro Wine Region.
 These sites, along with the city's excellent gastronomy, fine wines, and vibrant cultural life, make Porto one of Europe’s must-see destinations.
-Euromonitor International ranks Porto as one of the top 100 city destinations in the world and the 50th best city for sustainable travel.
+In this regard, Euromonitor International ranks Porto as one of the top 75 city destinations in the world.

 World's Leading City Destination 2022 Source: World Travel Awards